-Across America, perhaps no one single group of people sacrifice more for their country than the armed service members – both active duty and retired veterans who at some point in their lives were willing to give up everything to protect and defend their nation.
+Across America, perhaps no one single group of people sacrifice more for their country than our military—both active duty and retired Veterans who at some point in their lives were willing to give up everything to protect and defend their nation.

 Overconsumption of Alcohol

 Since 2013, the number of Veterans who’ve been diagnosed with episodes of binge drinking has increased from roughly 14 percent to nearly 16 percent.
 But as our analysis shows, binge drinking among veterans may affect certain subsets of service members far more than others.

 Typically defined as consuming more than four drinks within a two-hour period for women and five drinks for men, binge drinking can lead to severe mental and physical health concerns.
 Roughly half of all alcohol-related deaths in America are related to extreme consumption, and in addition to alcohol poisoning and rapid cognitive decline, even just a single night of heavy drinking may cause lasting damaging effects on parts of the body, including the heart, liver, lungs, and brain.

 While binge drinking among Veterans was more common with servicemen than women, we found the rate of increase was higher among female Veterans overall.
 Compared to a less than 2 percentage point increase between 2013 and 2017, the rate of binge drinking among women rose from less than 11 percent to nearly 14 percent over the same five years.
 In 2017, binge drinking among America’s Veterans was highest among those earning the most annually, including more than 18 percent of men and women making $75,000 or more every year.

 Regional Assessment of Alcohol Consumption